mxagar/data_science_udacity/01_Intro_Data_Science/DSND_Introduction.md

     - Notebooks: Summary of Interesting Python Commands
     - Concepts to Review, Take-Aways, Caveats
   - Lesson 3: Communicating to Stakeholders
+    - README Files
+    - Github Basics
+    - Medium: Links
+    - Know Your Audience
+    - Three Steps to Captivate Your Audience
+      1. Pull in and engage
+      2. Keep engaged
+      3. Provide a practical ending
+    - Other Important Details
+  - Project: Writing a Data Scientist Blog Post

 # 1. Welcome